Cha-K28/First-Milestone-Project/README.md

 Following Deployment i did notice a one small issue with the red button on the home page.
 On a windows version of chrome and on firefox a grey border appeared around half of the button.
 I solved this by setting the border of the button to "none" and it appeared to work fine.

+Other issues i noticed following deployment and testing was that some browsers did not support certain  element attributes. i worked around this using
+ CSS prefixs for the browsers.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: